Sabircodr/CSD-OS-Lab/README.md

-It seems like the links in your repository's README file need to be corrected.
-Based on the structure of your directory and assuming the files exist as described, I'll help fix the links for you.
-Here's the corrected version of your README with proper links:

----

 # Project: Page Replacement Algorithms and Linux Commands

 Welcome to the repository!
 This is the repository for Operating System Lab (PCCCSD593), featuring Linux-based tasks, shell scripting basics, process scheduling algorithms, memory management, file systems, synchronization, and simple OS programs.